microsoft/lida/README.md

 ## Features

 LIDA comprises of 4 modules - A SUMMARIZER that converts data into a rich but compact natural language summary, a GOAL EXPLORER that enumerates visualization goals given the data, a VISGENERATOR that generates, refines, executes and filters visualization code and an INFOGRAPHER module (tbd) that yields data-faithful stylized graphics using IGMs.
 LIDA provides a python api, and a hybrid user interface (direct manipulation and **multilingual** natural language) for interactive chart, infographics and data story generation.

-A summary of what you can do with LIDA is listed below:
+LIDA treats _**visualizations as code**_.
+A summary of key features are listed below:

+- [x] Data Summarization
+- [x] Goal Generation
+- [x] Visualization Generation
+- [x] Visualization Editing
+- [x] Visualization Explanation
+- [x] Visualization Evaluation and Repair
+- [x] Visualization Recommendation
+- [ ] Infographic Generation

+### Data Summarization

-- **Data Summary**: Given a dataset, generate a compact summary of the data.
+Given a dataset, generate a compact summary of the data.

 ```python
 from lida.modules import Manager